bmgc0s7a/api-mozantech/README.md

 Note:

-The method DELETE only show the message product or order was updated, because in file txt not easy update one line.
+The method DELETE only show the message product or order was deleted, because in file txt not easy update one line.